By Swati Sahai

 1. Take a Journey-Based Approach

-For example, Bain & Company recently analyzed the telecommunication industry and found that nearly 60% of customers split their mobile, internet, TV and landline services across multiple providers.
+Bain & Company recently analyzed the telecommunication industry and found that nearly 60% of customers split their mobile, internet, TV and landline services across multiple providers.
 Convincing just 10% of those customers to switch even one service away from a competitor, could mean an incremental revenue of $480 million for the telco.

 2. Build an Omnichannel Customer View

-B2B cross-sell and upsell can be improved by incorporating data like:
+Cross-sell and upsell can be improved by incorporating data like:

-- Which features are being used
+- Which products or services are being used

 - Whether their subscription is up for renewal